 There are certain individuals who should not be present during the home visit if their presence may cause issues for the Guardian ad Litem (GAL) or complicate the situation.
 For instance, if the parent has a new boyfriend or girlfriend who does not typically interact with the children, that person should not be included in the home visit.
 Similarly, overly curious grandparents or next-door neighbors should not participate in the visit unless the GAL has specifically requested their presence.
 Lastly, pets that are overly friendly or aggressive should be safely put away during the home visit to prevent them from jumping on or potentially injuring the GAL or their assistants.

-Although in some scenarios, a guardian ad litem might elect to choose to conduct an interview with a child in their own office, they may wish to schedule a home visit instead to see the children in their own environment as it’s less intimidating for the child.
+Although in some scenarios, a guardian ad litem might elect to choose to conduct an interview with a child in their own office, they may wish to schedule a home visit instead to see the children in their own environment, as it’s less intimidating for the child.

 GALs typically ask questions with two main purposes in mind: (1) to help put the children at ease, and (2) to gather information.
 If you have more than one child, the GAL may choose to interview them either separately or together, depending on their ages.
 In some cases, the GAL may offer the children a puzzle or art supplies, allowing them to “fidget” with something and feel less distracted.
 The GAL will strive to make the interview as positive and conversational as possible.
+These child interview techniques help children express preferences to GAL naturally and comfortably.

 To help put the child at ease, the GAL may ask questions about: